Surveyor Negligence – Can I Sue my Building Surveyor?

 This means you are likely to be placing huge reliance on an architect, surveyor or valuer.
 It doesn’t take much imagination to see that if these professionals let you down and do not carry out their job correctly, the result can be catastrophic.
 Expense and emotional trauma will mean you could be severely impacted.
 So would this mean consulting a professional negligence claims lawyer?

 Yes.
-Negligence claims against architects, surveyors and valuers have increased recently and a disaster as a result of poor professional standard needs careful handling.
+Negligence claims against architects, structural engineers, surveyors and valuers have increased recently and a disaster as a result of poor professional standard needs careful handling.
 And to give you an idea of the scale of the market, there are over 10,000 firms of surveyors currently practising in the UK.

 Negligence claims against surveyors tend to be affected heavily by the property market cycle.
 So, for example, it is estimated that the financial crisis in 2008 resulted in total negligence claims against surveyors way above £100m.